-Importantly, in the presence of multiple factors the CAPM still holds from the perspective of the average investor (see Corollary 1.1 for a proof).
+In the presence of multiple factors the CAPM still holds under average unconditional beliefs (see Corollary 1.1 for a proof).
 We proceed directly with empiricist's perception of the CAPM, which we characterize below.

 Proposition 6.
 (Factor Zoo) In the eyes of the empiricist, expected returns satisfy the equilibrium relation: